box/developer.box.com/content/guides/tooling/salesforce-toolkit/box-agentforce-package.md

 related_resources: []
 alias_paths: []
 ---
-# Box Agents Package
+# Box for Agentforce Extension package

-The [Box Agents Package][agentforce] is an extension of the Box for Salesforce managed package.
+The [Box for Agentforce Extension package][agentforce] is an extension of the Box for Salesforce managed package.
 This extension provides reusable Agentforce [actions][actions] that help automate workflows and enhance intelligent agent—based processes within Salesforce.
 It builds on the core features of the Box for Salesforce package and uses global, invocable Apex methods to improve functionality.
-The Box Agents Package references the methods by using the Box name space in Agentforce Actions.
+The Box for Agentforce Extension package  references the methods by using the Box name space in Agentforce Actions.

 ## Methods in Agentforce Flows